hallzy/pickapart-database/README.md

 The files that have `stmhall` in the file name are used for my website where I also have the database for public access.

+The `pickapart.php` file is also used for the website.